5 Reasons to donate to ACGT on #GivingTuesday

 Each year, non-profit organizations team with the general public to raise money for a global act of kindness toward a long list of activist movements.
 This annual global generosity movement is called “Giving Tuesday,” the day when donating to non-profit organizations is most amplified.

-Our next challenge is to have this same curative impact on solid tumor malignancies, such as pancreatic cancer and glioblastoma (a type of brain cancer).
-However, we need your help.
+Our next challenge is to have this same curative impact on solid tumor malignancies, such as pancreatic cancer, lung cancer, ovarian cancer, brain cancer, breast cancer and more.
+We need your help to accomplish this.
 It’s a massive mountain to scale, but it’s one we can scale with generosity from people like you.

 The lifeblood of ACGT is gift-giving, and Giving Tuesday is the day when public consciousness turns in full force toward donating to non-profit organizations.
 In the cancer research community, Giving Tuesday is integral in helping us take the next steps toward our goal.